coder137/build_in_cpp/docs/source/examples/gcc.rst

     Toolchain_gcc toolchain;

     // GCC specialized targets
-    // Create "Simple" target (meant to use the GCC compiler)
+    // Create "IncludeDir" target (meant to use the GCC compiler)
     // On Windows the equivalent is the MinGW compiler ExecutableTarget_gcc target("IncludeDir", gcc, "files");
     target.AddSource("main.cpp", "src");